-Why boys need to read books featuring strong girls.
+Why do boys need to read books featuring strong girls?

 Moms and Dads, are you setting your sons up for a mentally healthy future?
 Are you teaching your sons to value the strengths of both men and women?
-Does it seem like you are saying boys and girls are equal, but they still say stuff like “girls like pink and boys like blue?”
+You say boys and girls are equal, but they still say stuff like “girls like pink and boys like blue?”
 Well, I have the solution!
 Start reading them books featuring little girls who rock!

-- Men who are overly constricted by their gender, whose fear of being ridiculed for behaviors that are not “masculine enough,” have an increased likelihood to release the tension from their repression in negative ways.
+- Men who are overly constricted by their gender and fear being ridiculed for behaviors that are not “masculine enough,” have an increased likelihood of releasing the tension from their repression in negative ways.

-- In a recent study in the American Journal of Men’s Health (2018), four researchers examined the relationship between rigid adherence to the norms of masculinity (which broadly include “dominance, violence, anti-femininity, emotional control, and self reliance”) and undesirable outcomes like “negative emotionality, including depression, aggression and hostility, and poorer overall psychological well-being.”
+- In a recent study in the American Journal of Men’s Health (2018), four researchers examined the relationship between rigid adherence to the norms of masculinity (which broadly include “dominance, violence, anti-femininity, emotional control, and self-reliance”).
+It revealed undesirable outcomes like “negative emotionality, including depression, aggression and hostility, and poorer overall psychological well-being.”

-- Freud conceptualized the process of repression like a relief valve on a hydraulic machine.
-If we let the machine operate for too long, the air pressure in the machine builds up so much that it must be released or the machine will blow up.
-A valve on the machine allows for this pressure to be released so that the machine can continue to operate.
-In a similar fashion, if we repress our feelings and desires for too long, the pressure from the pent-up energy gets to be too much.
-Those feelings and desires need to come out somehow.
-A phenomenon we see happening currently.
+- Freud conceptualized the process of repression as a relief valve on a hydraulic machine.
+If we let it operate for too long, the air pressure in the machine builds up so much that it must be released, or the device will blow up.
+A valve allows this pressure to be removed so that the machine can continue operating.
+Similarly, if we repress our feelings and desires for too long, the pressure from the pent-up energy gets to be too much.
+Those feelings and desires need to come out somehow—a current phenomenon we see.

 - Men who see women as equal tend to have happier and healthier relationships with them both romantically and professionally!

 It is overdue that all people be relieved of the burden of the false construct of gender.
 Your genitals do not define you!
-You are a person, who is allowed to act authentically, as your feelings and desires manifest themselves.
+You are a person who is allowed to act authentically as your feelings and desires manifest themselves.
 Let’s teach our children to value and express the best characteristics of both genders, as they are appropriate to the situations in which we find ourselves.
-Let’s all strive to be human beings, and give each other the respect we all need.
+Let’s all strive to be human beings and give each other the respect we need.
 Do this by showing boys and girls the images of powerful children of all genders!
-It’s been one sided for too long, and our trauma-filled society is a reflection of it.
+It’s been one-sided for too long, reflecting our trauma-filled society.

 Freud, S. (1960).
 Jokes and their relation to the unconscious.
 New York: Norton and Company.